Vaughan: Vaughan Metropolitan Centre

 The Vaughan Metropolitan Centre (VMC) is a 179-hectare (442 acre) city centre under development around the intersection of Highway 7 and Jane Street, at the site of the former hamlet of Edgeley.

-When the Township of Vaughan officially became a town in 1971, it was made up four historic communities (Maple, Kleinburg, Thornhill and Woodbridge) large enough to have their own village or town centres.
+When the Township of Vaughan officially became a town in 1971, it was made up of four historic communities (Maple, Kleinburg, Thornhill and Woodbridge) large enough to have their own village or town centres.
 Vaughan committed to building a new business and commercial core distinct from all of them.
 This commitment became policy in 1998 when Official Plan Amendment 500 called for the Vaughan Corporate Centre, as it was then branded, to become a focal point for business activity and major commercial development.

-It is served by the Vaughan Metropolitan Centre subway station, which is the northwestern terminus of Line 1 Yonge–University of the Toronto subway system.
-It is also a major transit hub for York Region Transit (YRT), as well as Viva and Züm bus rapid transit services.
+It is served by the Vaughan Metropolitan Centre station, which is the northwestern terminus of Line 1 Yonge–University of the Toronto subway system.
+It is also a major transit hub for York Region Transit (YRT), as well as the Viva and Züm bus rapid transit services.